 - 14.1.
 Drivers must wear a floatation vest incorporating pants, and so constructed at the shoulders and the legs that a driver can be easily pulled of the cockpit.
-Floatation overalls are a permitted alternative to life jackets, but must incorporate extraction handholds for driver removal from cockpit. - 14.2.
+Floatation overalls (orange colour is recommended) are a permitted alternative to life jackets, but must incorporate extraction handholds for driver removal from cockpit. - 14.2.
 The homologated delayed operation buoyancy airbag is mandatory.
 The maintenance of the airbag system is the responsibility of the team. - 14.3.
 Drivers taking technicians on their boats will be penalised. - 14.4.
 The winner can take his technicians for the victory parade lap only.
 A rescue boat will follow the winning team at close distance. - 14.5.
-The winner can take his technicians for the victory parade lap only.
-A rescue boat will follow the winning team at close distance. - 14.6.
-Hans device is recommended for F2000 see 509.08 - 14.7.
-Seats are mandatory for F1 cockpits and very strongly recommended for all other cockpit classes. - 14.8.
-The crash safety boxes are recommended for 2006 and will be mandatory as from 2007 onwards.
+Hans device is recommended for F2 see 509.08. - 14.6.
+Seats are mandatory for F1 / cockpits and very strongly recommended for all other cockpit classes (for description see 509.08). - 14.7.
+F2 cockpit boats must have UIM registered safety crash boxes installed on both sides of the safety cockpit. - 14.8 One radio man is required per boat.

 - 15.1.
 The official UIM sticker is mandatory and must be visibly displayed on all participating boats. - All TV, film, media and commercial rights are the property of the UIM. - 15.3.
-The UIM contracted promoter handles the rights on behalf of the UIM.
+The UIM contracted promoter handles the rights on behalf of the UIM. - 15.4.

-15.4.
 Any organisation wishing to film or to use existing film must contact the promoter.